davidscholberg/tmux-cluster/README.md

                             clusters config.
 ```

 tmux-cluster will look for your clusterssh clusters config at `$HOME/.clusterssh/clusters`.
+See the [configuration](#configuration) section for more info on the configuration syntax.

 A new session will be created with the name `cluster-CLUSTERNAME`.
 All of the hosts specified by `CLUSTERNAME` will be in a single window with a tiled layout, and the panes will be synchronized.